 Find out more: Jim.Mitchell@newforestnpa.go.uk

-A key part of Green Recovery is giving opportunities for employment to young people.
-The National Park Authorities are already contributing to this through youth employment strategies, apprenticeships and internships.
-Not to mention the inspirational work being done with thousands of schoolchildren every year.
+A vital part of Green Recovery is giving opportunities for sustainable careers to young people.
+The National Park Authorities are already contributing to this through youth employment strategies, apprenticeships and internships, not to mention the inspirational work being done with thousands of schoolchildren every year.

-As part of the drive for green jobs – in response to the impacts of COVID and other environmental led change – National Parks Authorities will apply to the Kickstart Scheme for 65 posts across the UK National Parks for young people who are currently on Universal Credit and at risk of long-term unemployment.
-We will work to give these young people a great start and look at long term opportunities within the National Park network.
-A diverse workforce is key for the future of National Parks, careers in sustainable sectors are key for the future of the UK economy.
+As part of the drive for green jobs – in response to the recent impacts of COVID and to environmental change – National Parks Authorities provided Kickstart opportunities for young people on Universal Credit and at risk of long-term unemployment.
+National Parks across the United Kingdom work to give young people a positive start and opportunities to look at long term careers within the National Park network.
+A diverse workforce is key for the future of National Parks, and careers in sustainable sectors are vital for the future of the UK economy.

 Find out more: GrantMoir@cairngorms.co.uk

 Across the 15 National Parks there are dozens of projects that engage with community programmes and charities to afford access to underrepresented communities.
 Parks For All is a project to aggregate this experience in order to accelerate an improvement in equality of access to National Parks and to careers looking after them.

 These existing projects will act as a model to be rolled out more widely and as a means to gain grant and commercial funding to boost this work.
 To make sure that it is guided by people that have first-hand, lived experience of relevant issues, Parks For All will bring leaders of community programmes into the project as the key voices informing strategy and delivery.
 National Parks will also seek commercial partners that have successful track records of creating meaningful change at pace in this area.